What Happens When You Report a Google Review?

 Pros and Cons of Reporting or Flagging a Google Review

-When we encounter a review that seems off, our first instinct might be to question its legitimacy.
-Is it a competitor trying to tarnish the reputation of a business, or is it a genuine customer who had a bad experience?
+When a business gets a review that seems off, the first thought that comes to mind is about its legitimacy.
+Is it a competitor or an ex-employee trying to degrade your business reputation, or is it an actual client with a bad experience?

 However, it’s not always black and white.
-Sometimes, a reported review may just be a difference in perspective or a misunderstanding.
-In such cases, flagging can create unnecessary complications, potentially affecting a business’s reputation unfairly.
-It’s important to approach reporting or flagging with a discerning eye, ensuring it’s the last resort and not a knee-jerk reaction.
+Sometimes, a reported review can be a difference in opinion or just a misunderstanding.
+In such cases, flagging can create unneeded complications, unfairly affecting a business’s reputation.
+Therefore, approach reporting or flagging carefully and make sure it’s the last resort, not a knee-jerk reaction.

-Striking the right balance is key.
-Be mindful and considerate, understand the repercussions of reporting, and do it for the right reasons.
-After all, the goal is to cultivate a space where both businesses and customers can coexist harmoniously, benefiting from shared experiences and insights.
+Be mindful before reporting or flagging the review.
+Understand the outcome of reporting, and do it for the right reasons.
+Your goal should be to cultivate a space where businesses and customers can coexist peacefully, benefiting from shared insights and experiences.

-So, is reporting a Google review a good idea?
+So, reporting a Google review a good idea?

 How to Report a Google Review?

-So, you’ve spotted a review that seems a bit fishy, and you’re ready to don your detective hat and report it.
+You just spotted a bit of a fishy review and are ready to report it.
 But where do you start?

-Reporting a review is pretty straightforward, and depending on where you find it, there are a few different ways to go about it.
+Reporting a review is a simple method.
+There are a few different ways to do it, depending on where you find it.
 Let’s break it down!

 Report a Google Review on Google Maps

-1. Open Google Maps and find the business you’re looking for.
+1. Open Google Maps and search for your business name.

-2. Once there, scroll to the review in question and click on the three vertical dots next to it.
+2. Scroll down to the reviews section.
+Find the review you want to report and click on the three vertical dots next to it.

-1. Type your business name into Google Search to find it.
-Look for the ‘Write a Review’ button in the business profile on the right.
+1. Type your business name into the Google Search bar.
+Your business profile will appear on the right side of search results.

-2. Find the suspicious review and click on the flag icon next to it.
+3. Find the review you want to report.
+Click the flag icon next to it.

-3. You’ll be asked to fill in a short form, explaining why you think the review is inappropriate.
+4. You’ll be asked to provide a short descrition explaining why you think the review is inappropriate.

 Report a Google Review on Google Business Profile (GBP)